 "Too often the ways of a southern society are thrust upon northern communities without considering that these people are the long-term inhabitants of the north...
 Many people do not come to public meetings and hearings because they are illiterate and feel that they will not understand.
-Other people refuse to come because they do not trust the proponents.
+Other people refuse to come because they do not trust the peopler refuse to come because they do not trust the proponents.
 Very few government people, planners, researchers and technicians really have the people's will at heart.
-Even if you are sincere in your business, you must remember that you follow upon a history of several decades in which people flew in and did not listen to the load.

-advice, then performed a disservice to the community" (Clara Michelin in Wegenast 1981; 140).
+Even if you are sincere in your business, you must remember that you follow upon a history of several decades in which people flew in and did not listen to the local advice, then performed a disservice to the community" (Clara Michelin in Wegenast 1981: 140).